-Going to a Two-Year School with the Detroit Promise
+Go to a Two-Year School on the Detroit Promise Scholarship

 How to qualify for the 2-year Detroit Promise

 - If you have lived (or will live) in Detroit for at least your junior and senior year at a Detroit area high school, you qualify for the Detroit Promise Scholarship to participating Michigan 2-year institutions.

 - No minimum GPA.
 No SAT/ACT exam requirements.